-Iglu Says AI is Increasingly Used But Certainty & Trusted Advice Valued
+Iglu Says AI is Increasingly Used In Search for Ski Holidays But Trusted Advice Valued

 9th June 2026

-AI use for ski trip research has nearly quadrupled in a year, but snow certainty and trusted advice still decide where the British ski.
-NEW
+AI use for ski trip research has nearly quadrupled in a year, but snow certainty and trusted advice still decide where the British ski

 Snow reliability is the single biggest factor when choosing a resort, named by 78% of skiers, well ahead of value for money (56%) and number of runs (46%).